deepgraph/deepgraph/doc/source/installation.rst

 Optional Packages
 =================

-The following are recommended packages that DeepGraph can use to provide additional functionality.
+The following packages are considered to provide very useful tools and methods.

 Scikit-Learn
 ------------